 B) ORGANISATIONAL STRUCTURE

 Secto Services is based in Kildare, Ireland.
-All Head office employees either work there or in our Stores, based in Athlone, Ireland.
-Field staff work all over the 26 counties of Ireland and base themselves from either Kildare or Athlone.
+All Head Office employees either work there or in our stores, based in Athlone, Ireland.
+Field staff work all over the 26 counties of the Republic of Ireland and base themselves from either Kildare or Athlone.
 We currently do not operate outside of Ireland.

-The organisation is run by a Board of Directors, made up of the 2 company owners; Patrick Jordan and Connor Flanagan.
+The organisation is run by a Board of Directors, made up of the two company owners; Patrick Jordan and Connor Flanagan.
 Connor is also employed as the CEO for the organisation.
-There is a senior management team in place to manage the day to day and strategic operations and they report to the Board on a monthly basis.
+There is a senior management team in place to manage the day-to-day and strategic operations and they report to the Board on a monthly basis.

 The organisation considers that modern slavery encompasses:

 - Forced work, through mental or physical threat.

 - Being owned or controlled by an employer through mental or physical abuse of the threat of abuse.